longhoang1805/longhoang1805/readme.md

 ### Hola, I'm Hoang Long 👋
 - 🔭 I’m currently working at Saigon Technology.
-- 🌱 I’m currently learning more about Java spring boot.
-- 💬 Ask me about PHP, NodeJS or any tech related stuff.
+- 💬 Ask me about NodeJS, ReactJS or any tech related stuff.
 - 🥅 2023 Goals: Contribute more to Open Source projects.
 - 😄 Pronouns: He/His.
 - ⚡ Fun fact: I love to play guitar and drum.